inverno-io/inverno-mods/inverno-web-server/README.md

 }
 ```

-> Multiple `@return` statements can be specified if multiple response statuses are expected, however this might raise issues during the generation of the JavaDoc, you can bypass this by disabling the linter with `-Xdoclint:none` option.
+> Multiple `@return` statements can be specified if multiple response statuses are expected.
+However, this might raise issues during the generation of the JavaDoc, you can bypass this by disabling the linter with `-Xdoclint:none` option.

 This tag can also be used to specify error status code in `@throws` statements, but this is usually not necessary since the Web compiler plugin automatically detects status code for regular `HTTPException` such as `BadRequestException` (400) or `NotFoundException` (404).

-The Web compiler plugin generates, per module, one Open API specification and one Web server controller configurer bean aggregating all routes from all Web controllers and Web configurers.
+The Web compiler plugin generates, per module, one Open API specification and one `WebServer` bean aggregating all routes from all Web configurers and Web controllers.
 As a result the general API documentation corresponds to the general documentation of the module which is defined in the module descriptor JavaDoc comment.

 For instance, we can describe the API exposed by the *book* module in the module descriptor including the API version which should normally match the module version: